philsch91/gists/bash-notes.md

 ### Parameter Substitution
 ${var+alt_value}
-If var is set, use alt_value, else use null string.
+If var is set, use alt_value, else use null string.<br />
 ${var:+alt_value}
 If var is set and not null, use alt_value, else use null string
 ```